Great Britain, Bath – Roman Spa, Jane Austen and Divine Bunns

 Last but not least, we have to recommend you Sally Lunn’s House.
 It is one of the oldest houses in the city.
 The reason why it is so popular among people are Sally Lunn's bunns.
 These legendary bunns were made by Sally Lunn, an emigree from France who reached England in 1680.

 The house operates part as a restaurant and part as a museum.
 In the museum part, you can see a historic kitchen where the legendary Sally Lunn used to cook.
 The restaurant serves the best of English cuisine.
 For this one is a popular tourist attraction don't expect cheap prices.
-A Sally Lunn bunn with home-mead cinammon butter and a tea cost up to 8 pounds.
+A Sally Lunn bunn with home-mead cinammon butter and a tea.

 Text: Maxim Kucer